Afenar/AfenarUI/README.md

 You can find the same collections here: https://wago.io/rkd2gWbBM

+Also you may join this discord to share your suggestions about WA's: https://discord.gg/cZVCTwB

 This collection uses textures and fonts form ElvUI, HalD and Details addons.
 Also You should install OmniCC\Cooldown plugin for ElvUI.
 Also, if you do not have Addon skins(with elvui) you can use Masque - ElvuiSkin addon.

 IMPORTANT NOTE: You have to download completely all collection to gain the same effect as on GIFs